 “The atmosphere was fantastic.”
 Stuart Heritage reported of the Tough Mudder Race in his blog, The Running Blog.
 “So much effort goes into reinforcing the notion of teamwork and camaraderie that there wasn’t a trace of the sniffy competitiveness you often get at those things.”

 Running is less expensive: Yes, these races come with a participation fee.
 But the sport of running has seen a growth in popularity because it’s dirt cheap.
 Just a pair of sneakers and shorts can get you in shape for the next race.

 The goal is just finishing: Fun-runs and obstacle races are popular among those who like to compete with themselves.
 Many of these courses are so daunting that beating your competitors is the last thing on your mind.
 Just crossing the finish line is victory enough.

-“I do believe that it is important for people to push themselves, and that our culture is way too coddled,” said extreme sport expert and blogger Kim Kircher on Discovery News.
+“I do believe that it is important for people to push themselves, and that our culture is way too coddled,” said extreme sport expert and blogger Kim Kircher on Seeker.
 “It makes you afraid to try things and unable to grow.”

 A Breakdown of the Trendiest Races

 These races are popping up across the country.
 Every race has its own level of physical demands.
 Are you a Color Runner, or are you looking for an Ironman-sized challenge?
 Here are some of the options:

 With some of the most psychologically challenging obstacles in the business, Tough Mudder makes a big deal of teamwork and camaraderie: many obstacles seem to be designed to require a helping hand to overcome.